chrisUnivers/chrism-resume/cpp_journey/minecraft-design-ptrn/README.md

     + cd MinecraftWorld/
     + make
     + ./worldTest
-  * Road map/ next:
+## Road map/ next:
   + Implement meaningfull output and create more minecraft items.
     - Minecraft trees, creatures and more.
-    + Use multithreading to simulate some things taking longer to be initialized.
-This will be accomplished by sleeping part of the program for a few seconds.
+  + I initially intended to included multithreading to this project.
+However, due to limited c++ multithreading knowldege I was not able to implement the desired outcome.